api7/jsonschema/README.md

 at this time:

 * Empty tables and empty arrays are the same from Lua point of view
-* Unicode strings are considered as a stream of bytes (so length checks might not behave as expected)

 On the other hand, some extra features are supported: